redis/redis-doc/commands/hlen.md

 O(1)

-Return the number of entries (fields) contained in the hash stored at _key_.
-If the specified _key_ does not exist, 0 is returned assuming an empty hash.
+Returns the number of fields contained in the hash stored at `key`.

 @return

-@integer-reply
+@integer-reply: number of fields in the hash, or `0` when `key` does not exist.